Skip to content

 • Disc: Look for scratches, smudges, fingerprints, and other visible markings on the disc’s readable surface.

-• Packaging: Evaluate the case condition, inserts, and other accompanying materials.
+• Packaging: Evaluate the condition of the case, inserts, and other accompanying materials.

 • Sealed Products: For sealed products, grading focuses on the condition of the packaging and any visible imperfections.